graphframes/graphframes/docs/user-guide.md

 # Run PageRank until convergence to tolerance "tol".
 results = g.pageRank(resetProbability=0.15, tol=0.01)
 # Display resulting pageranks and final edge weights
+# Note that the displayed pagerank may be truncated, e.g., missing the E notation.
+# In Spark 1.5+, you can use show(truncate=False) to avoid truncation.
 results.vertices.select("id", "pagerank").show()
 results.edges.select("src", "dst", "weight").show()